 PMR Residency Program

-Welcome to the Medical University of South Carolina (MUSC) PM&R residency program webpage!
+Welcome to the Medical University of South Carolina (MUSC) PM&R Residency Program

-We have an excellent faculty team who are committed to providing excellent educational experience and their breadth of expertise covers nearly all aspects of PM&R. We are very well supported by the Department of Orthopedics and Physical Medicine & Rehabilitation led by department chair Lee Leddy, MD.
-Our division chief, Ameet Nagpal, is a fierce advocate for our team as well as physiatry in general throughout the institution, state, and on a national level.
-Both lead by example and are committed to resident education and the success of PM&R at MUSC.
+We have an outstanding faculty team with diverse expertise in physiatry.
+Our division is strongly supported by the Department of Orthopedics and Physical Medicine & Rehabilitation, under the leadership of Department Chair Lee Leddy, MD.
+Our Division Chief, Ameet Nagpal, MD, is a passionate advocate for both our team and the field of physiatry.
+Both Dr. Leddy and Dr. Nagpal lead by example and are deeply committed to resident education and the continued success of the PM&R program at MUSC.

 On behalf of our faculty and staff, thank you for your interest in our program.
-I encourage you to explore our website and learn more about our faculty, clinical rotations, didactic curriculum, research opportunities, applicant information!
-We look forward to meeting you and sharing our vision for the future of PM&R.
+I encourage you to explore our website and learn more about our faculty, clinical rotations, didactic curriculum, research opportunities, applicant information.
+We look forward to meeting you!

 Mission Statement